 It might lack a clock like its Dot sibling, but with better speakers and a dedicated sub, this is the best-sounding bang-for-buck spherical Echo device around.
 The Echo Studio (more on that down below) has even better audio chops, but will set you back more than double the price, making this a smart middle-ground choice.

 Amazon Echo Dot (2020, 4th gen)

-It looks pretty much the same as the more expensive Echo proper now, which means there’s enough room inside for a 1.6-inch speaker – decent enough to meet most people’s Spotify needs.
+The heavily discounted fourth-generation Echo Dot is a veritable bargain if you’re looking for Alexa functionality without draining your wallet.
+It looks pretty much the same as the newer, more expensive 5th generation Echo Dot, which means there’s enough room inside for a 1.6-inch speaker – decent enough to meet most people’s Spotify needs.
 If it’s not, there’s Bluetooth connectivity and a 3.5mm cable output, so you can connect it to a separate wired or wireless speaker to give some added oomph to your tunes.

 The best Amazon Echo for families

 Amazon Echo Show 5, 8, 10 and 15

 Ever wished Alexa could show you stuff, as well as tell you about it?
 Then you might be tempted by one of the four Echo Show models currently available.